martijnswart01/martijnswart01.github.io/_projects/In-House-3D-Printer/index.md

 ---
 layout: post
-title: In-house Large Scale 3D Printer
+title: In house Large Scale 3D Printer
 description: |
   When our research team at the Royal Netherlands Military Police lost the ability to print large scale parts due to an unreliable industrial printer, I led a full system redesign using only the existing frame as a starting point.
 By developing a new electronics architecture, motion system, and control software stack, I transformed a non functional machine into a reliable large manufacturing platform.
 The redesign increased usable print volume by over 500%, enabled secure network operation, and created a scalable platform capable of further expansion.